anhansberry/beepybox/README.md

 - **Mech Heise** - *Initial work* - [Heise Guitar Craft](https://www.instagram.com/heiseguitarcraft/)
 - **Ash Hansberry** - *Initial work* - [Personal Site](https://sites.google.com/view/ashley-hansberry/home)

-See also the list of [contributors](contributors) who participated in this project.

 ## License

 This project is licensed under the GPL 3.0 License- see the [License](LICENSE) for details.